albertms10/music_notes/README.md

 - Intervals and qualities
 - Notes, frequencies, accidentals, and enharmonic operations
 - Scales and scale degrees
-- Tonalities, key signatures, and modes
+- Keys, key signatures, and modes
 - Tuning systems (_work in progress_)

 ## Usage